Key Quote

 FEMALE REFUSAL

 Mrs Bennet's horror at Elizabeth rejecting Collins ('I will never see you again') shows the material stakes.
-Elizabeth risks poverty to preserve her autonomy (independence).
+Elizabeth risks poverty to preserve her autonomyautonomy — independence.
 A woman refusing a wealthy man was almost an act of social rebellion.

 CONDUCT LITERATURE

-Regency conduct books taught women to be grateful, modest, and accepting of male attention.
+Regency conduct booksconduct books — Publications instructing women on proper behaviour and social expectations taught women to be grateful, modest, and accepting of male attention.
 Elizabeth's articulate, reasoned refusal demolishes the conduct book model of femininity — she is neither grateful nor submissive, but devastatingly articulate.

 Key Words